solidi/hl-mods/workspace/redist/readme.txt

 - "impulse 210" - to perform a right roll
 - "impulse 211" - to perform a left roll
 - "impulse 212" - to perform a back flip
+- "impulse 213" - to perform a front flip
 - "drop_rune" - Drop rune
 - "feign" - Fake your death
 - "snowman" - God mode (when sv_cheats 1)